OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/command-ref/AwsS3Catalog/AwsS3Catalog.md

 ### Dataset Metadata ###

-To implement a workable solution, this command relies on dataset metadata JSON files named `dataset.json` that are uploaded to AWS S3 bucket folders.
+To implement a workable solution, this command relies on dataset metadata JSON files named `dataset.json` that have been previously uploaded to AWS S3 bucket folders.
-This command locates the files and creates `index.html` landing pages for each dataset and a master `datasets.json` catalog file and landing page listing all matched datasets.
+This command locates the files and creates `index.html` (or `index.md`) landing pages for each dataset and a master `datasets.json` catalog file and landing page listing all matched datasets.

 Several other files with standard names are also used for each dataset if found.
-These files are described in the following sections and are typically uploaded to S3 using the [`AwsS3`](../AwsS3/AwsS3.md) command.
+These files are described in the following sections and are typically uploaded to S3 using the [`AwsS3`](../AwsS3/AwsS3.md) command prior to running this `AwsS3Catalog` command.

 The DCAT specification provides examples in "RDF" format.
 However, the JSON format is useful for software integration and web services.